paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

   (B) consider the views of appropriate public and private sector entities.

 (2) **Memorandum.—** — Within 30 days after a contract award, the contracting officer shall, consistent with the policies and regulations of the Department, submit a written memorandum summarizing the determination referred to in paragraph (1), including a detailed justification why the product or service was determined to be commercial or noncommercial.
+The contracting officer shall consider the results in the memorandum of the program manager required under [section 3453(d)(1)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3453/d/1/B&num=0&edition=prelim) when developing the memorandum required under this paragraph.
 Upon the request of the contractor or subcontractor offering the product or service for which such determination is summarized in such memorandum, the contracting officer shall provide to such contractor or subcontractor a copy of such memorandum.

 **(c) Items Previously Acquired Using Commercial Acquisition Procedures.—**

-(1) **Determinations.—** — A contract for a product or service acquired using commercial acquisition procedures under part 12 of the Federal Acquisition Regulation shall serve as a prior commercial product or service determination with respect to such product or service for purposes of this chapter unless the senior procurement executive of the military department or the Department of Defense as designated for purposes of [section 1702(c) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1702/c&num=0&edition=prelim) determines in writing that it is no longer appropriate to acquire the product or service using commercial acquisition procedures.
+(1) **Determinations.—** — A contract or subcontract for a product (including a product without a part number or a product with a prior part number that has the same functionality as the product had with the prior part number) or service acquired using commercial acquisition procedures under part 12 of the Federal Acquisition Regulation shall serve as a prior commercial product or commercial service determination with respect to such product or service for purposes of this chapter, including when subject to minor modifications, unless—

+  (A) the prior determination was not issued or approved by a contracting officer of the Department of Defense; or

+  (B) the senior procurement executive of the military department or the Department of Defense as designated for purposes of [section 1702(c) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1702/c&num=0&edition=prelim) determines in writing that it is no longer appropriate to acquire the product or service using commercial acquisition procedures.

 (2) **Limitation.—**